Pattani, Thailand

 Pattani is a town (thesaban mueang) in the far south of Thailand, near the border with Malaysia.
 It is the capital of Pattani Province.
 The city has a population of 44,353 (2018).
 It covers the whole tambon Sabarang, Anoru and Chabang Tiko of Mueang Pattani district.

 Pattani lies 1,056 km south of Bangkok, and is located at the mouth of the Pattani River.
-The historic centre of Pattani was originally located a few miles away near the Krue Se Mosque, but developed at the present location after the older Patani was captured and sacked in 1785.
+A small port is known to have existed at the river mouth Kuala Bekah in the 16th century.
+The historic centre of Patani was originally located a few miles away where the Krue Se Mosque is located.
+The older capital of Patani was captured and sacked by Siam in 1785.

-The local dialect of Malay is called Patani Malay or Yawi in Thai (derived from Jawi).
+The local dialect of Malay is called Pattani Malay or Yawi in Thai (derived from Jawi).